pan9123/Devops-bytes-and-blogs/cmdkgl3c6000a02lbbxdlci9g.md

 * Move a file: `mv file1 dir1`

-    * it is just like cut and paste like windows
+    * it is just like cut and paste in windows

     * mv → move